The Holocaust and the Nakba: Historiography

+The Holocaust is a universalized memory in Western culture and has tended to block out the memory of the Nakba.
+According to Nina Fischer, both events "function as cultural traumas and are central to the collective memory and identity of the two peoples".
+Historian K. M. Fierke has pointed out that both the Hebrew word for the Holocaust, HaShoah, and the Arabic al-Nakba, translate to "the catastrophe".

 Israel

 According to Zionist historiography, the formation of the State of Israel in 1948 was the "culmination of the long Jewish quest for rights and justice".
 Israeli historian Benny Morris argues that the Zionist fighters were motivated by the Holocaust, among other factors.
 The Israeli view of the 1948 Arab–Israeli war holds that Israel had "no alternative" in the war and fought with purity of arms.
-The mainstream view in Israel is that Arabs left the country voluntarily in response to calls from the Arab leadership, although in the 21st century more diverse views have been expressed.
+The mainstream view in Israel is that Arabs left the country voluntarily in response to calls from the Arab leadership, though this view has been challenged by Israeli scholars such as the New Historians; some interpret it as an ethnic cleansing, while others have described it as a forced migration.
+These views have become more accepted by the Israeli public over time, though during periods of political upheaval they are often rejected and subject to "officially instigated attacks."

 Historian Alon Confino writes that "The attempt to erase the memory of the Nakba in Israeli Jewish society has itself been an active social force, a result of enormous mobilization of political, economic, and cultural effort, from the physical destruction of Arab villages to the symbolic silence of memory in history books and public expressions."
 Confino states that a lesser form of Nakba denial acknowledges that a tragedy occurred while denying Zionist responsibility for it, while a more extreme version proclaims the Nakba to be a myth and "a collection of tall tales", as a publication by Im Tirzu phrased it.
 Confino writes of such denialism that "the Nakba is called into being, just as the Holocaust is called into being in the words of its deniers."